The Definitive Guide for Beginners Starting Muay Thai

 This guide has been developed in an effort to help those people looking to start their journey into the unknown.

 My Names Ben Johnston, and I have been in the sport for the last 10+years.
-I’ve fought and won a World Muay Thai Title in the WBC and am proud to coach future champions.
-Having started with a Rugby Background, and coming from a family of boxing enthusiasts Muay Thai was both a traditional and sport-based martial at that has helped guide me in my journey.
-Its benefits, community and comradery is something I hope you can experience too.
-So without further ado, check out the Muay Thai Beginners guide I’ve prepared below.
+I’ve fought and won a Muay Thai WBC World Title and am proud to coach current and future champions.
+Having started with a Rugby Background, and coming from a family of boxing enthusiasts, Muay Thai was both a traditional and sport-based martial art that has helped guide me in my journey.
+Its benefits, community and camaraderie are something I hope you can experience too.
+So without further adieu, check out the Muay Thai Beginners guide I’ve prepared below!

 - What to expect

 - What are the 8 weapons (punch kick knee elbow) plus clinch

 - How long do I need to train muay thai to get good?

 - How do I condition my shins (does a rolling pin work?)